What Is Complex PTSD & How Does PTSD Affect Relationships?

 This causes them to be difficult to live with.
 As a result their partners may try to keep them at a safe distance in order to stay out of their emotional whirlwind.

-Humans are wired to turn to the people they love for emotional support.
+Humans turn to the people they love for emotional support.
+It’s in their wiring.
 Relationships have to be safe in order to do this well.
 But the chaotic internal world of CPTSD makes it difficult for him or her to send out consistent emotional signals that the partner can read and respond to.
 Emotional co-regulation becomes difficult or impossible.

 People can lose control of their emotions when they have problems with emotional self and co-regulation.
 As a result they may experience intense anger or sadness.
 They may have thoughts of suicide.